CONTENTS

 fibrinogen

-- Sepsis increases fibrinogen levels, so sepsis-induced DIC may have elevated or normal levels of fibrinogen.
-Falling fibrinogen may suggest ongoing DIC with consumption of fibrinogen.
+- Sepsis increases fibrinogen levels so that sepsis-induced DIC may have elevated or normal levels of fibrinogen.
+Falling fibrinogen may suggest ongoing DIC with the consumption of fibrinogen.

 microangiopathic hemolytic anemia (MAHA) can occur